EffectiveRange/packaging-tools/python/README.md

 $ pip install stdeb
 ```

+> [!CAUTION]
+> python3-stdeb 0.10.0 package contains a bug that prevents `dh-virtualenv` packaging from working properly.
+> The bug is not present in the PyPI version of stdeb, therefore it is recommended to install stdeb using pip.

 ## Configuration

 The configuration is read from the `setup.cfg` file in the target project's root directory by default.